 There’s nothing revolutionary about Hollis’s advice.
 Get healthy, get up earlier, choose a goal, plan how to reach it, ignore the naysayers and work the livelong day.
 But her pithy, down-home, just-between-us-girls voice is both Instagram-quote-worthy and has the urgency of a siren.
 “I no longer spend a single second of my life worrying about what others think of me for having dreams for myself,” she writes in Stop Apologizing.
 “Embracing the idea that you can want things for yourself…is the most freeing and powerful feeling in the world.”

 Her popularity, which came as a shock to the book industry (she had already written three fiction books and two cookbooks, all selling in the low thousands, according to NPD BookScan), is one of those barometric indicators that mark the cultural weather fronts in the U.S. To some, Hollis is their totally relatable best friend, a successful working mom of four who tells it like it is, isn’t afraid to be vulnerable and has motivated them to up their game.
 She talks about how she overcame being bad at sex, the time she peed her pants, her boob job, her mommy guilt and her hairy toes.
 She inspires women to believe in themselves.
-“As I read the book over the summer, tears just started flowing,” Angel Hepp, 35, a mom of one with another on the way, who works in marketing in Oregon, tells me by phone.
+“As I read the book over the summer, tears just started flowing,” Angel Hepp, 35, a mom of one with another on the way, who works in marketing in Colorado, tells me by phone.
 “She gave me the courage to start my own podcast.”

 The conference at which Hollis is speaking is for doTerra, a multilevel marketing organization (MLM).
 The mostly female attendees have been invited because they’ve persuaded a number of people to become doTerra wholesalers, to buy a preset amount of oil each month that they can then try to resell to friends.
 MLMs, which are often compared to pyramid schemes, have come under fire for overpromising results and trapping people with too much product.
 (A doTerra spokesperson says 80% of its customers buy for personal use without intending to resell.)
 They also offer one of the few jobs women can do in their own time, with small kids.
 All they need is a work ethic and ties to the local community.
 Hollis speaks at a lot of MLM events.
 It’s exactly the kind of crowd she thrives on.